Richardaeld/Fat_Racoon_Kitchen/README.md

 1. if Favorite status or icon is displayed incorrectly, record:
     + The test name, recipe name, path choosen to the recipe, and a brief description of the problem.
 1. If click box for changing favorite status does not respond correctly, record:
-    + The recipe name and a brief description of the problem.
+    + The test name, recipe name and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: